+1956-2004

-1956-2004 The second half of the 20th century saw changes in the Olympics.
+The second half of the 20th century saw changes in the Olympics.
 From the 1960s, television coverage turned them into a global event.
 This attracted commercial sponsors, who now help to pay for the games in return for the advertising they receive.
 A previous ban on professionals has been lifted, although most competitors are still amateurs.
-The Winter Games have moved to a new four-year cycle, to a new four-ye two years out of step with the Summer Games.
+The Winter Games have moved to a new four-year cycle,

+two years out of step with the Summer Games.

 CORTINA 1956 Commercial sponsors helped this northern Italian town to build new venues for the Winter Games.
-There were Soviet competitors for the first time since 1908. country, so the equestrian events were held in Sweden.
+There were Soviet competitors for the first time since 1908.

+from entering the

+equestrian events

+were held in Sweden.

+country, so the

 Design for the 1956 Winter Olympics

+won the marathon

 barefoot.
 The first

 Paralympics took

 place afterward.

 FOSBURY FLOP In 1968, Dick Fosbury won high-jump gold for the United States by clearing the bar shoulders first rather than by straddling it.
 This new style was adopted by most high jumpers and became known as the Fosbury flop.

-Karl Schranz lost out in 1968 too.
+PRO OUT The Austrian skier Karl Schranz was banned on the day before the Sapporo games began for accepting sponsorship money, and therefore not being a true amateur.
+Thirty-nine other athletes were in the same position, but Schranz was the only one banned.